JunctionAt/JunctionPVP/Design.md

 How to tell what team a player is on:
     OfflinePlayers are stored in the Team object, and the config.yml.
-    (NYI) Each player has a metadata value, JunctionPVP.team, stored at login.
+    Each player has a metadata value, JunctionPVP.team, stored at login.
-    (NYI) Metadata changed when the player changes teams.
+    Metadata changed when the player changes teams.

 PVP:
     Requires WorldGuard
     (NYI) Friendly Fire can be disabled/enabled per team.
 Only affects defined regions in friendlyFireDisabledRegions.
 To disable globally, set to \_\_GLOBAL\_\_.
 Defaults to 'pvp'.

 Joining Teams:
-    (NYI) Each player is given one free team join.
-Players name is stored upon using this (NYI) First join is used by stepping through portals at spawn (NYI) Subsequent joins require the player to place a diamond block at the team they wish to joins spawn (NYI) Switching teams costs one diamond block.
+    Each player is given one free team join.
+Players name is stored upon using this First join is used by stepping into portals at spawn (NYI) Subsequent joins require the player to place a diamond block at the team they wish to joins spawn (NYI) Switching teams costs one diamond block.
             (NYI) Using BlockPlaceEvent @ coords